 Objectives:

-- List the potential risks of vaginal birth after cesarean section.
+- Identify appropriate candidates for vaginal birth after cesarean section.

-- List the potential benefits of vaginal birth after cesarean section.
+- Assess the risks of vaginal birth after cesarean section.

-- Describe the factors that influence the outcomes of vaginal birth after cesarean section.
+- Implement management of vaginal birth after cesarean section.

 Introduction

-Vaginal birth after cesarean section (VBAC) is the term applied to women who undergo vaginal delivery following cesarean delivery in a prior pregnancy.
-Patients desiring VBAC delivery undergo a trial of labor (TOL) or trial of labor after cesarean section (TOLAC).
-While TOL is an acceptable, generally safe practice, serious, potential complications include uterine rupture or dehiscence with associated maternal and/or neonatal morbidity.
-Providers caring for patients with prior cesarean section need to be aware of and able to counsel patients regarding risks and benefits of attempting TOL, factors which affect the likelihood of successful vaginal delivery, and knowledgeable regarding intrapartum management of patients undergoing TOLAC.
+Vaginal birth after cesarean section (VBAC) is the term applied to patients who undergo vaginal delivery following cesarean delivery in a prior pregnancy.
+Patients desiring VBAC delivery undergo a trial of labor (TOL), also known as a trial of labor after cesarean section (TOLAC).
+TOL is an acceptable, generally safe practice.
+However, a potential for serious complications is present, including uterine rupture or dehiscence with associated maternal and neonatal morbidity.
+Clinicians caring for patients with prior cesarean section need to be aware of and able to counsel patients regarding the risks and benefits of attempting TOL, factors that affect the likelihood of successful vaginal delivery, and knowledge regarding intrapartum management of patients undergoing TOLAC.

 Etiology